 Artificial intelligence and machine learning have disrupted practically every sector.
 Healthcare is no exception.
-The industry has long been a strong adopter of innovative technologies, and now an increasing number of researchers are turning their heads to advances in artificial intelligence.
+The industry has long been a b adopter of innovative technologies, and now an increasing number of researchers are turning their heads to advances in artificial intelligence.

 One of such areas is genomics.
 Machine learning plays an increasingly important role in the evolution of this field.